Pat Robertson controversies: Predictions

 Several times near New Year, Robertson made statements purporting that God told him several truths or events that would happen in the following year.
 "I have a relatively good track record," he said.
 "Sometimes I miss."

 1982: Judgment

 Robertson regularly expressed his opinions and made statements about the potential for uprisings, turmoil, violence, and times of judgement or God's wrath.
 In late 1976, Robertson predicted that the end of the world was coming in October or November 1982.
 In the May 19, 1982, broadcast of The 700 Club, Robertson stated, "I guarantee you by the fall of 1982 there is going to be a judgment on the world."

-In September 2011, Robertson and several others who incorrectly predicted various dates for the end of world were jointly awarded an Ig Nobel Prize for "teaching the world to be careful when making mathematical assumptions and calculations".
+In September 2011, Robertson and several others who incorrectly predicted various dates for the end of the world were jointly awarded an Ig Nobel Prize for "teaching the world to be careful when making mathematical assumptions and calculations".

 2004: Presidential election

 In January 2004, Robertson said that God told him President Bush would be re-elected in a "blowout" in the election later that year.
 "I think George Bush is going to win in a walk", Robertson told viewers of his The 700 Club program.
 "I really believe I'm hearing from the Lord it's going to be like a blowout election in 2004.
 It's shaping up that way."
 Bush did in fact win re-election, however, not by a landslide (just 35 electoral votes and 50.7% pop. vote).